-- 12. Indonesia has a population of around 237 million.
-The government recognizes 365 ethnic and sub-indigenous peoples as komunitas adat terpencil geographically-isolated customary law communities.
+12. Indonesia has a population of around 237 million.
+The government recognizes 365 ethnic and sub-indigenous peoples as komunitas adat terpencil - geographically isolated, customary law communities.
 They number approximately 1.1 million.
 Many more peoples, however, consider themselves, or are considered by others, to be indigenous.
 The national indigenous peoples' organization, Aliansi Masyarakat Adat Nusantara (AMAN), uses the term masyarakat adat to refer to indigenous peoples.
-A conservative estimate of the number of indigenous peoples in Indonesia amounts to between 30 and 40 million people. - 13.
-The ADB's SPS 2009 defines "indigenous peoples" as a distinct, vulnerable, social and cultural group possessing the following characteristics in varying degrees (i) self-identification as http://www.iwgia.org/regions/asia/indonesia members of a distinct indigenous cultural group and recognition of this identity by others: (ii) collective attachment to geographically distinct habitats or ancestral territories in the project area and to the natural resources in these habitats and territories; (iii) customary cultural, economic, social, or political institutions that are separate from those of the dominant society and culture; and (iv) distinct language, often different from the official language of the country or region.
+A conservative estimate of the number of indigenous peoples in Indonesia amounts to between 30 and 40 million people.4

+- 13. The ADB's SPS 2009 defines "indigenous peoples" as a distinct, vulnerable, social and cultural group possessing the following characteristics in varying degrees (i) self-identification as members of a distinct indigenous cultural group and recognition of this identity by others; (ii) collective attachment to geographically distinct habitats or ancestral territories in the project area and to the natural resources in these habitats and territories; (iii) customary cultural, economic, social, or political institutions that are separate from those of the dominant society and culture; and (iv) distinct language, often different from the official language of the country or region.
 This may cover a group that has lost collective attachment to geographically distinct habitats or ancestral territories within a project area because of forced severance.
-For the purpose of this project, the term of indigenous peoples (masyarakat adat) will be used.

-- In the ADB's COREMAP-CTI Project districts beneficiaries areas, several IPs recognized as Customary Community or "Masyarakat Adat" in terms of isolated and/or vulnerable peoples spread over in the districts region.
-These indigenous peoples or masyarakat adat is recognized by domestic law and their presence has been noted in the Project areas. - Of the four project outputs, it is anticipated that outputs 1-3 will directly or indirectly affect the dignity, human rights, livelihood systems, or culture of IP or affect the territories or natural or cultural resources that Indigenous Peoples own, use, occupy, or claim as an ancestral domain or asset.
+For the purpose of this project, the term of indigenous peoples will be used. - 14.
+In ADB's COREMAP-CTI Project districts beneficiaries areas, several IPs recognized as Customary Community or "Masyarakat Adat" in terms of isolated and/or vulnerable peoples5 spread over in the districts region.
+These indigenous peoples or masyarakat adat are recognized by domestic law and their presence has been noted in the Project areas. - 15.
+Of the four project outputs, it is anticipated that outputs 1-3 will directly or indirectly affect the dignity, human rights, livelihood systems, or culture of IP or affect the territories or natural or cultural resources that Indigenous Peoples own, use, occupy, or claim as an ancestral domain or asset.
 Overall IP concerns on cultural integrity are built into the project design resulting to positive impacts.
-Such is the CDD approach where control in development decisionmaking and distribution of resources and benefits are given to community groups.
-However, potential negative impacts on their social economic conditions may temporarily arise but will be mitigated through a menu of alternative livelihood packages also of their own choosing, as built into the project design.
-Such conditions will trigger ADB's safeguards policy requirements pertaining to IPs.
-An Indigenous Peoples Planning Framework (IPPF) is therefore necessary to provide policy and procedures to screen project impacts on indigenous peoples (IPs) and to prepare an appropriate planning document, Indigenous Peoples Plan (IPP) to safeguard their rights in accordance with domestic laws and the ADB's Safeguard Policy Statement (SPS).
-2009. - While this is a sector loan and core subprojects have been identified, details have not been prepared and finalized as this project is rooted on CDD approaches.
+In this CDD approach, development decision-making and distribution of resources and benefits are given to community groups.
+However, potential negative impacts on their social economic conditions may arise.
+Nonetheless, these will be mitigated through a menu of interventions including alternative livelihood packages also of their own choosing, to be built into the project design.
+Such conditions may trigger ADB's safeguards policy requirements pertaining to IPs.
+An Indigenous Peoples Planning Framework (IPPF) is therefore necessary to provide policy and procedures to screen project impacts on indigenous peoples (IPs) and to prepare an appropriate planning document, Indigenous Peoples Plan (IPP) to safeguard their rights in accordance with domestic laws and ADB's Safeguard Policy Statement (SPS), 2009. - 16.
+While this is a sector loan and core subprojects have been identified, details have not been prepared and finalized as this project is rooted in CDD approaches.
 Subproject details will be provided at implementation.
-Therefore IPP will not be prepared prior to Fact Finding Mission and before MRM/SRM.
-Should the subproject directly or indirectly affect the dignity, human rights, livelihood systems, or culture of IPs, or affects the territories or natural or cultural resources that IPs own, use, occupy, or claim as their domain an IP Plan will have to be prepared after all the social impact assessment have been done.
+Therefore, IPP is not a requisite prior to project approval.
+Should the subproject directly or indirectly affect the dignity, human rights, livelihood systems, or culture of IPs, or affects the territories or natural or cultural resources that IPs own, use, occupy, or claim as their domain, an IP Plan will be prepared after all the social impact assessments have been done.